Kaiser-Junior/Kaiser-Junior/README.md

 - 👋 Hi, I’m @Kaiser-Junior.
 I'm Junior.
 - 👀 I’m interested in Coding.
-- 🌱 I’m currently learning and researching about JAVA!
+- 🌱 I’m currently learning and researching about Front-End-Developing!
 - ⚡ Fun fact: Progammer don't how to use excel and word, Am i right?

 <!---